windmill-labs/windmilldocs/docs/reference/index.md

 or use the env variable: `INCLUDE_HEADERS` with the same format so that all requests to any job will include the headers.

+#### Raw payload

+Similarly to request headers, if the query args contain `raw=true`, then an additional argument will be added: `raw_string` which contains the entire json payload as a string (without any parsing).
+This is useful to verify the signature of the payload for example (discord require the endpoints to verify the signature for instance).

 ### Custom response code

 For all sync run jobs endpoints, if the response contains a key `windmill_status_code` with a number value, that value will be used as the status code.